Structures & People

 2. Preparation of agenda

-Preparation of the agenda is the responsibility of Secretary of the Faculty and Academic Staff, Speaker of the Senate, University Committee, and the Chancellor (52.07 B. 1.).
+Preparation of the agenda is the responsibility of Secretary of the Faculty and Staff, Speaker of the Senate, University Committee, and the Chancellor (52.07 B. 1.).
 Items for future agendas may come from: items introduced in a Senate meeting during New Business (52.06 F.); petitions from ten percent of the Faculty (52.08 B.); or requests from individual faculty members through a senator (52.08 B.) or through the University Committee.

 3. Parliamentary procedure